features

 contact music videos portraits

-Second-unit DP credits include the latest Roman Polanski film The Ghost Writer, Wes Craven's My Soul to Take, Darren Aronofsky's Requiem for a Dream, The Number 23 directed by Joel Schumacher, Harmony Korine's Julien Donkey Boy and recently additional photography for Iron Man 2 and Limitless.
-In 2001, Rutkowski teamed with director Adrian Lyne and cinematographer Peter Biziou on Unfaithful, serving as second-unit DP and camera operator.
+Richard's second-unit DP credits include Roman Polanski's The Ghost Writer, Wes Craven's My Soul to Take, Darren Aronofsky's Requiem for a Dream, The Number 23 directed by Joel Schumacher, and Harmony Korine's Julien Donkey Boy.
+Rutkowski contributed additional photography for Iron Man 2 Neil Burger's Limitless, and in 2001 Rutkowski teamed with director Adrian Lyne and cinematographer Peter Biziou on Unfaithful, serving as second-unit DP and camera operator.

 Born in Oklahoma, Richard grew up on eastern Long Island, the son of landscape painter Casimir Rutkowski.
 He began making short films while a student at Harvard College, studying with documentary filmmakers Ross McElwee, Robb Moss and Robert Gardner.
-Richard is also an avid still photographer, whose work has been exhibited in New York and Los Angeles and seen in publication internationally.
+Richard is also an avid still photographer, whose work has been exhibited in New York and Los Angeles and seen in publications internationally.
+He lives in New York City with his wife Betsy and step-daughter Daisy.